alien4cloud/csar-public-library/org/ystia/common/README.rst

 CSAR
 ----

-You have to generate a zip archive file for this component and upload it to the Alien4Cloud catalog in order to make the common Ystia TOSCA types and utils_scripts available for all the other Ystia components and topology templates.
+You have to generate a zip archive file for this component and upload it to the Alien4Cloud Catalog in order to make the common Ystia TOSCA types and utils_scripts available for all the other Ystia components and topology templates.

 ::